 While there’s no way to protect yourself against everything that can go wrong, you can avoid the more predictable aspects.
 Here are six mistakes to avoid when buying and selling at the same time.

 Waiting too long to prep your home for sellingWaiting too long to prep your home for selling

-Before a home can be listed, it has to be spruced up a bit.
+Before a home can be listed, it Nt.
 The walls might need a new coat of paint, the carpets a deep clean and the rooms will have to be decluttered.
-This takes time and when you’re simultaneously buying and selling it’s shouldn’t be left to the last minute.
+It takes time, and when you’re simultaneously buying and selling, it shouldn’t be left to the last minute.
 Start prepping your home for selling before you start submitting offers and visiting open houses.
 Otherwise, you could get an accepted offer only to find yourself scrambling to get your home ready for selling.
-With the current buyer’s market in NYC, you may not have a hard time finding a place to buy but finding a seller will be a different story.
+With the current buyer’s market in NYC, you may not have a hard time finding a place to buy, but finding a seller will be a different story.

-One of the most common mistakes that simultaneous buyers and sellers make is the same one first-time buyers make; they make their eyes bigger than their stomachs.
-Before you begin shopping for a new home, it is vital that you get pre-approved for a mortgage.
-It’s the first step towards getting qualified for a mortgage and will give you a good idea of how much you can expect to be approved for.
+One of the most common mistakes that simultaneous buyers and sellers make is the same one first-time buyers make; they make their eyes more significant than their stomachs.
+Before you begin shopping for a new home, you must get pre-approved for a mortgage.
+It’s the first step towards getting qualified for a mortgage and will give you a good idea of how much you can expect to be approved.
 Otherwise, you’ll waste your time looking at homes that you can’t afford.
 Know what to expect, and it’s less likely that a deal will fall through.

 Not having a large enough cushionNot having a large enough cushion